 Pregnancy can be delayed by late ovulation, but that doesn’t mean it won’t happen.

 If you have a longer cycle, then you have a later ovulation date, and you can still conceive.

-The challenge with late ovulation is knowing when your fertile window is, and therefore knowing when it’s best to get down to action.
+The main challenge with late ovulation is knowing when your fertile window is, and therefore knowing when it’s best to get down to action.

 Does late ovulation affect egg quality?

 For 25-30% of people trying to conceive, ovulation issues can be part of their struggles.

 Egg quality is decided months before it’s released during ovulation, so late ovulation technically doesn’t affect egg quality and isn’t seen as an overt indication of egg quality.

 That’s something only a doctor can test for.